OrangeJuiceNoPulp/FitCrawlerApp/README.md

 # FitCrawlerApp
  Group G4 Senior Capstone Project

+It is recommended to run this using VScode

-intall django and run 'python manage.py runserver' to run the application
+To run: Intall djangousing pip, then run 'python manage.py runserver'
+        with the python terminal to run the application